3.5.2. Rules for address attributes

 This is how the attribute panel for addresses looks:

-If you need to enter several address numbers, click Go to advanced mode and enter the additional numbers on the expanded attribute panel:
+If you need to enter several house numbers, click Go to advanced mode— the attribution panel will expand to allow you enter additional numbers:

 When adding attributes to addresses, follow these rules:

-If an address has a type like 2 Nakhimov Sq., then you should initially create a Nakhimov Sq. road infrastructure item and then link the address to it.
+If the address uses the format like Nakhimova Square, 2, you should first create a Nakhimova Square road structure and then link the address to it.

 Keep in mind that those are not the same as addresses linked to streets (e.g. Troitsk, Fabrichnaya Ploshchad St.).
-In these cases addresses are linked to the street.
+In such cases, the address is linked to the street.

-If necessary, you can link address points to other items: stations (like Zvenigorod station, 4A), or vegetation and terrain items.
+If necessary, address points can be linked to other items: stations (for example, Zvenigorod station, 4A), vegetation, or terrain items.

 When you fill in the fields, you can choose a name from the list: